antonheitz/xBRL-Forge/docs/engine_guides/web_api.md

     "http://localhost:8000/create_xbrl",
     data={
         'input_data_list': json.dumps([input_data_1, input_data_2]),
-        'styles': None # this can be a string with css information to style the output html reports }
+        'xhtml_template': None # this can be a string with an xhtml template }
 )